Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 4-6 m. sun till shadow hardy between -16/-20°C

 -sp.
-Charles (picture down left) Very, very interesting upright growing bamboo that looks like Sem. fastuosa but it is much more graceful, a very interesting new.
+Charles (picture down left) Very interesting upright growing bamboo that looks like Sem. fastuosa but it is more graceful.

 SASA